sohinixcvii/sohinixcvii/README.md

 - 👋 Hi, I’m Sohini Dutta
 - 👀 I’m interested in Cosmology and problem solving
-- 🌱 I’m currently learning Python
+- 🌱 I’m proficient in Python and C/C++.
+Currently learning Javascript.
 - 💞️ I’m looking to collaborate on practical problem solving especially in science.